IGNF/road2/CONTRIBUTING.md

 In order to land, a pull request needs to be reviewed and approved by at least two Road2 administrators and pass a CI (Continuous Integration) test run.

-When an administrators lands your pull request, GitHub might show the pull request as Closed at this point, but don't worry.
+When an administrator lands your pull request, GitHub might show the pull request as Closed at this point, but don't worry.
 If you look at the branch you raised your pull request against, you should see a commit with your name on it.
 Congratulations and thanks for your contribution!